The City of Hope Diabetes and Metabolism Research Center provides comprehensive care for patients with diabetes.

-CGM devices record a patient's blood glucose rigorously over several days to determine patterns and trends, providing information to your care team that can be used to better manage diabetes.
+CGM devices record a patient's blood glucose continuously over several days to determine patterns and trends, providing information to your care team that can be used to better manage diabetes.

 Insulin therapy is the mainstay of type 1 diabetes treatment, and is also used in some cases of type 2 diabetes.
 Recombinant human insulin is currently the standard treatment, and may be administered in several ways, such as:

 At City of Hope, a diabetologist will review your medical records and meet with you to determine the best insulin administration program for your needs and goals.
-If you are eligible for an insulin pump, our care team will work closely with you and you loved ones to ensure that the pump is working optimally to maintain long-term blood-glucose control.
+If you are eligible for an insulin pump, our care team will work closely with you and you loved ones to ensure that the pump is working optimally to maintain optimal blood-glucose control.
 This includes comprehensive education on pump operation, regular follow-up visits and 24-hour phone access for assistance using the pump.

-In addition to insulin, our physicians may also prescribe medications that can stabilize blood glucose levels, help the body better use insulin and/or minimize risk of diabetic complications.
+In addition to insulin, our physicians may also prescribe other medications that can stabilize blood glucose levels, help the body better use insulin, and/or minimize risk of diabetic complications.

-At City of Hope, our diabetes care team will work with the patient and caregivers to maintain optimal blood glucose control, reducing the likelihood of life-threatening episodes and lifelong risk of diabetes-related complications, with minimal impact to quality of life.
+At City of Hope, our diabetes care team will work with the patient and caregivers to maintain optimal blood glucose control, reducing the likelihood of life-threatening episodes and the lifelong risk of diabetes-related complications, with minimal impact to quality of life.

 City of Hope employs certified diabetes nurse educators who are part of the health care team.
 Our diabetes educators are also registered nurses whose role is to be a teacher, counselor and coordinator of care for people with diabetes.
 The diabetes nurse will make sure the patient and, when possible, the patient's family or other support people understand all doctor's orders and the many aspects of the disease.
 This may include information about medications, how to monitor and interpret blood glucose levels, the importance of exercise, a realistic food plan, dealing with emotions, and when other health team members need to be called upon.
 Because diabetes is a chronic, progressive and serious disease, support over the long-term is essential to successful management.